MicrosoftDocs/msteams-docs/msteams-platform/tabs/design/tabs-mobile.md

 To download a file from an app in the Teams mobile client.
 Follow the instruction below.

 * Add the HMTL download attribute to your app.
 The following is an example:
-<a href="path_to_file" download="download">Download</a>
+    `<a href="path_to_file" download="download">Download</a>`

 * Add the device permission property in the manifest when specifying the media.
 The following is an example:

-    `<a href="path_to_file" download="download">Download</a>`

 ## Authentication